Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability

 For the statistic $\phi'$ as defined in (\ref{phi'}), we restate it as

-In this time we consider to construct a special case, in order to satisfy that there exist $\alpha\in[0,1]$, $P(\phi'\leq\alpha)=2\alpha.$ For the sake of concise presentation, we consider the situation $n=5$ initially.
-We consider the special construction of $(X,Z)$, since in the former theorem we suppose $(X,Z)$ is fixed design. we consider
+In this case, we construct a special example, in which there exists $\alpha\in[0,1]$, such that $P(\phi'\leq\alpha)=2\alpha.$ For the sake of concise presentation, we consider the situation $n=5$ initially.
+We consider the special construction of $(X,Z)$, since in the former theorem we treat $(X,Z)$ as fixed.
+We consider

 in order to simplify its generated column space.
 And we consider the permutation group as the down shifting permutation group $\mathcal{P}_5$ in $n=5$, $\mathcal{P}_5=\{P_0,P_1,\cdots,P_4\},P_0=I$ for $x=(x_1,x_2,\cdots,x_5)^T,$ this group satisfies